ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.35 fixes a bug in the WASM implementation of bezier curves, thanks to an excellent contribution from <https://github.com/marcosc90>.

 Release 0.8.34 substantially expands the support for annotation and form field flags thanks to an excellent contribution from <https://github.com/zecuria>, adds new `PdfPageTextChar::is_generated()` and `PdfPageTextChar::is_hyphen()` functions thanks to an excellent contribution from <https://github.com/bikallem>, and resolves a build error on macOS systems related to the optional `bindgen` dependency thanks to an excellent contribution from <https://github.com/songhuaixu>.

 Release 0.8.33 increments the `pdfium_latest` feature to `pdfium_7215` to match new Pdfium release 7215 at <https://github.com/bblanchon/pdfium-binaries>, improves the performance of iterating over large collections of page objects thanks to an excellent contribution from <https://github.com/marcosc90>, and reduces the compile-time burden of the `image` crate feature thanks to an excellent contribution from <https://github.com/qarmin>.

 Release 0.8.32 adds new `PdfPageObjects::copy_into_x_object_form_object()` and `PdfPageGroupObject::copy_into_x_object_form_object()` functions, thanks to an excellent contribution from <https://github.com/vmiklos>, adds new `PdfPageObject::copy_to_page()`, `PdfPageObject::move_to_page()`, `PdfPageObject::move_to_annotation()`, `PdfPageGroupObject::copy_to_page()`, `PdfPageGroupObject::move_to_page()`, and `PdfPageGroupObject::move_to_annotation()` functions that provide memory-safe moving and copying of both individual page objects and groups of page objects, and deprecates old functions `PdfPageObject::is_copyable()`, `PdfPageObject::try_copy()`, `PdfPageGroupObject::retain_if_copyable()`, `PdfPageGroupObject::is_copyable()`, `PdfPageGroupObject::try_copy_onto_existing_page()`, `PdfPageGroupObject::copy_onto_new_page_at_start()`, `PdfPageGroupObject::copy_onto_new_page_at_end()`, and `PdfPageGroupObject::copy_onto_new_page_at_index()`, all of which offered only partial or incomplete solutions for moving and copying page objects.
 Deprecated items will be removed in release 0.9.0.

-Release 0.8.31 increments the `pdfium_latest` feature to `pdfium_7123` to match new Pdfium release 7123 at <https://github.com/bblanchon/pdfium-binaries>, and corrects a bug in the retrieval of bounding boxes for text object characters.

 ## Binding to Pdfium